 In the Christian tradition, marriage is a covenant, an expression of God’s covenantal love with His people.
 In the Catholic Church, it is one of the seven (7) sacraments which are expressions of God‘s love and presence in our midst.
 The love between husband and wife in a Christian marriage becomes an expression of God’s self-giving and self-sacrificial love for all of us.
 Their love for one another is patterned, influenced and inspired by God’s love for all of us.
 They become witnesses of God’s love and presence in our world.
 They commit to a loving union that is generous, faithful and life-giving.
 The Church rejoices in this celebration of God’s love in the life of the bride and the groom as they join together as husband and wife through the celebration of the Sacrament of Marriage.
 To assist couples in their preparation for this special day in their life together and in the life of the church community, the following guidelines have been outlined for guidance and implementation.
 A wedding planner or consultant might be helpful, but we do planning and preparation with the bride and the groom together, not with wedding consultants or parents of the bride and/or the groom.

 An INITIAL INTERVIEW of the bride and groom with a priest or deacon begins the process of documentation, including the setting of the date and time of the wedding celebration.
 Weddings are scheduled on Saturdays, 11:30 am, 1:00 pm and 2:30 pm.
 Weddings during Lent are allowed but they are to be “low key” (e.g., no flowers).
 There are no weddings scheduled on Sundays.
-The interview is preferred to be held during office hours.
 If one of the parties has been married before, this will require further consultation.
 Couples in this circumstance should contact the church at least a year before the proposed wedding.

 A THANKSGIVING FEE of $450.00 is suggested has to be made on the day of the initial interview.
 Otherwise, the booking of the wedding date will be deferred until receipt of the thanksgiving fee.
-The fee can be paid by debit or credit.
-This fee includes fees for music performance and/or supervision.
-Fees for visiting musicians are extra and are paid for by the wedding party.
+The fee can be paid by cash, cheque (payable to Sacred Heart Church), debit or credit.
+Fees for musicians are extra and are paid for by the wedding party.
+There is an in house musician you may use for $250.00 plus GST.
 The honorarium/mileage (enclosed in a thank you note) for the visiting priest or the minister designated to officiate the wedding, for his efforts spent for the preparations (documents/rehearsal) and the wedding ceremony itself, which is paid to his name, is the responsibility of the wedding party.
 A card of thanks is always appropriate.